moraux2/project-yule/README.md

 - Sudden hacky switches between perspectives when interacting with terminals.

 IDEAS
-- General rebalancing of enemies and weapons to more survival horrory.
+- General rebalancing of enemies and weapons to be more survival horrory.
 - New animations for player that work better with the perspective.
+- Proper RE4-style aiming.
+Laser pointers for almost all guns.

 REALLY AMBITIOUS IDEAS
 - New GUIs.